 Day Care Centre for Senior Citizens

-The first two centres are already in the implementation stage and we will start it within the next two months.
+The first two centres are already in the implementation stage and are expected to become operational within the next two months.

 Night Centre For Homeless

-A proposal for night centre for people who sleep on footpaths and a special drive to keep the city drug-free.
+A proposal has also been put forward to establish night shelters for people who sleep on footpaths, along with a special drive aimed at making the city drug-free.